EB5 Business plan

 One thing to be clear about is verification of an accredited investor status is not the same as source of funds.

-In EB-5, the investors are already used to this very onerous process where they have to prove their source of funds and they have to provide a lot of information.
+During the EB-5 process, investors are already used to this very onerous process where they have to prove their source of funds and they have to provide a lot of information.
 Adding a little piece of verification whereby you only have to show that you have the money, you don't have to show how you got the money or where the money came from, should be very, very friction-less.
 It just happens that the market hasn't yet been trained to it, and therefore, you get some people that ask, "What's this new requirement?
 We're not familiar with it."

 It's a new thing.
 We see in the US as well, many investors are used to investing under 506(b) and then when they're asked to verify, the initial response is, that they’ve invested in five other deals that don't require this.
 They want to know why they need to do this now?
 It's really psychological more than anything else.